vendethiel/Sprockets-PHP/README.md

   -> console.log <[base password]>
 ```

-It's primary meant to deal with JS and CSS but can as well be used for HTML (HAML, Twig, Slim...).
+It's primarily meant to deal with JS and CSS but can as well be used for HTML (HAML, Twig, Slim...).
 You can add your own filters in a very flexible way (see below).

 # How can I use it ?!